 It’s the moment every parent dreads.
 You’re at the grocery store when suddenly your child erupts into a screaming, flailing episode on the floor.
-Strangers shoot looks ranging from pity to irritation as you manage the outburst.
+Or maybe it’s 3:15 p.m. and your kid, described all day as an angel by the teacher, falls apart the second they buckle into the car.
 All you can hear in that cacophony of wails and judgmental stares is the sound of parental defeat.

 We’re going to clarify those key meltdown vs tantrum differences, helping you identify whether an outburst stems from behavioral or neurological causes.
-You’ll learn practical strategies to anticipate and address each through a unique lens: the nervous system’s role in childhood emotional regulation.
+You’ll also learn what after-school restraint collapse looks like, why some children are far more prone to it than others, and practical strategies for both—all through a unique lens: the nervous system’s role in childhood emotional regulation.

 Tantrums: Outbursts of Unmet Desires